GoogleCloudPlatform/endpoints-developer-portal-sample-content/testnet.staked.cloud/Guides/Dash Masternode.md

   - response will be a Delegation object with attributes and a status ("PENDING" or "READY").

 ## Step 3: Check Masternode Status
-- Use the `address` endpoint to check the status of your new masternode.
-[Documentation]()
+- Use the `delegation` endpoint with the address parameter to check the status of your new masternode. [api docs here](https://developer.staked.cloud/docs/testnet.staked.cloud/1/routes/delegations/get)
 - What are possible status responses?
 - Shell example:
   - `curl -X GET "http://testnet.staked.cloud/api/delegations/XkGe5utNkxXzsCHtDAXEXRBHXouHamYHBB?key=YOURAPIKEY"`
   - response will be a Delegation object with attributes and a status ("PENDING" or "READY").
-When the `status` is `READY`, the `attributes` for the masternode address will include the necessary parameters (https://developer.staked.cloud/docs/testnet.staked.cloud/1/types/dash_attrs) to perform the on chain commands in the next step.
+When the `status` is `READY`, the `attributes` for the masternode address will include the necessary parameters [api docs here](https://developer.staked.cloud/docs/testnet.staked.cloud/1/types/dash_attrs) to perform the on chain commands in the next step.

 ## Step 4: Register Masternode and Sign Delegation Message
 Info Needed from previous Steps: